 - Try closing your eyes while you stretch.
 It helps you relax.

 - Take a moment to enjoy the good, warm feeling that comes after a good stretch.

 Exercise DVDs can teach you more about stretching various muscles.

 Aerobic fitness means increasing how well your body uses oxygen.
 Look for activities that make your heart beat faster and make you breathe harder.

-Experts suggest that you do at least 2½ hours of moderate to vigorous activity a week.
+Experts suggest that you do at least 2½ hours of moderate activity a week or at least 1¼ hours of vigorous activity a week.
 It's fine to do blocks of 10 minutes or more throughout your day and week.

 Muscle fitness (strength)